awsdocs/amazon-workspaces-administration-guide/doc_source/modify-workspaces.md

 ## Changing Bundle Types<a name="change_bundles"></a>

 You can switch a WorkSpace between the Value, Standard, Performance, Power, and PowerPro bundles\.
-For more information about these bundle types, see [Amazon WorkSpaces Bundles](http://aws.amazon.com/workspaces/features/#Amazon_WorkSpaces_Bundles)\.
+For more information about these bundle types, see [Amazon Workspaces Bundles](http://aws.amazon.com/workspaces/features/#Amazon_WorkSpaces_Bundles)\.

 **Note**
 You cannot change the compute type for Graphics and GraphicsPro WorkSpaces\.

-When you request a bundle change, Amazon WorkSpaces reboots the WorkSpace using the new bundle\.
-Amazon WorkSpaces preserves the operating system, applications, data, and storage settings for the WorkSpace\.
+When you request a bundle change, Workspaces reboots the WorkSpace using the new bundle\.
+Workspaces preserves the operating system, applications, data, and storage settings for the WorkSpace\.

 You can request a larger bundle once in a 1\-hour period or a smaller bundle once every 30 days\.
 For a newly launched WorkSpace, you must wait 1 hour before requesting a larger bundle\.